Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 Barahona - Maria Montez Airport

-Hiring a Private or Group Travel Host in the Dominican Republic: I always enjoy booking excursions and guided trips with locals who can explain the history of the places I visit.
+I always enjoy booking excursions and guided trips with locals who can explain the history of the places I visit.
 A host is an excellent option if you want to experience a carefully curated and exclusive Caribbean trip by staying at some of the top boutique hotels and visiting the most secluded beaches on the Island, having everything arranged for you.
+I host trips to the Dominican Republic yearly.
+Our next group adventure trip is for October 2026.
+If you're interested in joining, fill out my collab form here and I'll email you all the info.

-Renting a car in the Dominican Republic: I recommend making car rental reservations beforehand.
-Suppose you're planning a solo road trip.
-You can arrange for car pick-up and drop-off in different parts of the Island; this is hugely beneficial and time-saving when flying in and out of different airports.
-I often get asked whether it is safe or not to drive in the Dominican Republic.
-The truth is, there's always a risk attached when renting a car in a foreign country.
-So, driving with caution and obeying the country's traffic regulations is crucial.
-Many travelers fear being stopped by corrupt police, and while you can get stopped, it's just like any other checkpoint.
-Stay calm if you get stopped by the police, as random patrols are standard, especially when getting off a highway.
-While traveling and renting cars in the Dominican Republic, we've only gotten stopped once.
-They asked to see our driver's license, and that was it!
-They can also ask where you're going and coming from, but that's standard unless you violate common traffic rules, such as speeding.
 We rented our car from Discover Cars and had a great experience.They offer competitive rates, as they search all the big car rental companies and find the best price.
 I always love using this site to find cheap car rentals worldwide.
 You'll need a credit card to rent a car in the Dominican Republic, but you don't need an international driver's license.
 Once you receive your vehicle, check all dents/scratches and take pictures/ videos of them before leaving the agency.
 We always do this when renting a car, and it saved us big time when we were in Sicily!
 For the most part, we found driving in the Dominican Republic easy and comfortable as the highways are well-kept.
-However, if you can, I would avoid driving in the capital (Santo Domingo) as it gets chaotic, and there seem to be no rules, with drivers just throwing themselves on the road.
+However, if you can, I would avoid driving in the capital (Santo Domingo) as it gets chaotic, and there seems to be no rules, with drivers just throwing themselves on the streets.
 We recommend parking your rental car at the hotel and using Uber, walking, or biking instead to explore Santo Domingo.
 It will help you be stress-free during your travels.
 Tip: If you're picking your car up from the airport right after landing, ensure you have Dominican pesos to pay for tolls as you will pass some exiting the airport.
 They have cash exchange booths at the airport.
 Check the rate, and if it's too high, only change enough to get by-- around $10 to be safe (you'll only need $3.)
 Be careful with speed bumps when driving as they are very high, and if you rent a low car, they will hit the road pretty hard; we almost had to go at no speed passing them!
+If you can, I recommend renting an SUV or a Jeep, if you're planning to do a road trip of the Island.

-Taxi & Uber in the Dominican Republic: Uber is only available in the major cities of Santo Domingo, Punta Cana, Santiago, and Puerto Plata.
-But taxis can be found throughout the Island, usually outside major bus stations and hotels unless you're on a remote part of the Island.
-If that's the case, you must walk to the town center.
-You can also ask your hotel to call a local cab for you; make sure to negotiate a price before getting in and ask for an estimated wait time so you know what to expect.
-After all, the Dominican Republic is an Island, and the term "Island time" is accurate here!
+Uber is only available in the major cities of Santo Domingo, Punta Cana, Santiago, and Puerto Plata.
+But taxis can be found throughout the Island, usually outside a major travel bus stop, landmarks like La Zona Colonial, or hotels unless you're on a remote part of the Island.
+If that's the case, you must walk to the town center to hail one.
+You can also ask your hotel to call a local cab for you; make sure to negotiate a price before getting inside, and ask for an estimated wait time so you know what to expect.
+After all, the Dominican Republic is an Island, and the term "Island time" is accurate here! lol

-Local & Public Transportation in the Dominican Republic: This is the most affordable way to travel and the best way to "people watch" and experience local Dominican culture.
+Using local and public transportation is the most affordable way to travel and the best way to "people watch" and experience local Dominican culture.

-The Santo Domingo Subway / Metro operates two lines: line 1 runs north to south, and line 2 runs east to west.
-A road-trip subway fare costs RD $15 ($0.26) for a rechargeable metro card, plus RD $40 ($0.68) for a roundtrip or RD $80 ($1.36) for a day pass.
+Operates two lines: line 1 runs north to south, and line 2 runs east to west.
+A single-trip subway fare costs RD $20 ($0.31) for a rechargeable metro card, plus RD $40 ($0.62) for a roundtrip or RD $80 ($1.25) for a day pass.
 The subway operates daily from 6 am-10:30 pm.
-Coach Bus Service For long-distance travel within the Dominican Republic and Haiti, you have several options: Metro Tours, Caribe Tours, and Express Bavaró (ideal for those staying in Punta Cana and looking to make a day trip to Santo Domingo.)
-Bus fares range between RD$200 ($3.41) and RD$500 ($8.53) one-way.

-How Long Should You Stay in the Dominican Republic--
+How Long Should You Stay in the Dominican Republic

 For quick trips, I recommend the following routes: